devseme/Blogs-App/README.md

 ## Prerequisites
 To be able to run this web application, you will need to have a web browser, preferably Google Chrome.
-Just open the url link deployed on GitHub and run it.
+Just deployed link on GitHub and run it.

 ## Technologies Used